kalyan02/tumblrthemr/README.md

 Themes are rendered against the default tumblr data.
 You can also test against your own tumble blog, for that you will need to import your tumble blog's data , from Tumblr Themr itself, using your Tumblr developer API Key.

-The project initially started as an exercise in writing a complete parser from scratch; building desktop gui app; desktop web app and eventually evolved into a complete app.
-Its entirely written in Python.
+The project initially started as an exercise in writing a complete parser from scratch; building desktop gui app; desktop web app and eventually evolving into a complete app and is written in Python.

 ### Download